ari1110/fullstack_boilerplate/DETAILED_SETUP.md

 # Super Detailed Setup Guide

-This guide will walk you through setting up the fullstack application, explaining each step in simple terms.
+This guide will walk you through setting up the fullstack application, including Google Authentication, explaining each step in simple terms.
 We'll focus on the Docker setup as it's easier for beginners.

 ## What You Need Before Starting

 1. A computer with Windows, Mac, or Linux
 2. Internet connection
+3. A Google account
-3. About 30 minutes of free time
+4. About 45 minutes of free time

 ## Step 1: Install Required Software